 - Phenomenal grip: New industry-leading Sticky Grip rubber delivers over 50% better traction in the...

 - Agility: Next generation META-FLEX technology and optimal multi-directional flexibility moves with...

 - Get more support: External Heel Cage wraps around the rear of the shoe and provides support in the...

-Our top pick is the F-Lite 260 from Inov-8.
+One of our top picks for jumping rope is the F-Lite 260 from Inov-8.
 It’s a cross training shoe that offers a ton of stability, support and an extra hit of shock absorption.
 Combine that with the cool looks, reasonable price and you certainly have a winner.

 - Sticky, grippy outsole